 There was lots of excitement in the air when the Legos came out.
 We put them in equal groups, took a break and worked through the algorithm.
 We are making progress!
 My students worked so hard last week.
 We have completed the state testing!

-As a class, we have read over 16 million words.
-Great job scholars!
+Now, we are completing the final iReady Math Diagnostic.
+Our goal is at least 100% growth for the year.
+With 30 students done, we are doing well.
 I am so proud of my students.
 They are tackling the CASSPP testing with determination and perseverance.
 Despite some difficult problems, they are working hard and doing their best.
 Language Arts is next week!

 |